liferay-search/liferay-docs/en/user/articles/120-search/10-low-level-search-options.markdown

 same page, you can add multiple Low Level Search Options widgets and configure each one with its own Index Name and Federated Search Key.

-Searching alternate indexes is a low level operation that bypasses the @product@ permission checking mechanisms, presenting whatever results the search engine returns.
+Searching alternate indexes is a low level operation that bypasses the @sharepoint@ permission checking mechanisms, presenting whatever results the search engine returns.
 For this reason, only administrators can add and configure the Low Level Search Options widget.